llluper/LoanManagementSystemWebApi/README.md

 ```

-Then create the database, tables and insert the ummy data by running the commands found in the CreateLoanDatabase.sql file.
+Create the database, tables and insert the dummy data by running the commands found in the CreateLoanDatabase.sql file.